ANIM3362 Evolutionary Processes

 - Students are able to (1) understand and use the basic terminology of population genetics; (2) solve problems, working from basic principles; (3) analyse data appropriately; (4) formulate questions clearly and evaluate evidence critically; (5) integrate ideas and concepts, rather than simply memorise facts; and (6) communicate clearly and concisely, demonstrating comprehension of the topic.

-- Typically this unit is assessed in the following ways: (1) online quizzes & report; (2) discussion groups & essay; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) online quizzes & report; (2) discussion groups & essay; and (3) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.